pawel-up/tabs-split-layout/docs/state.md

 #### Moving Within Different Panels

-For moving items between panels you would use the `StateHelper.moveItem()` method and you then should specify the source panel and the target panel.
+For moving items between panels, you would use the `StateHelper.moveItem()` method, and you should then specify the source and the target panel.

 ```ts
 // split layout by moving the item to the east (right) panel.